fernand0labra/rai-sofa-assignment/README.md

 Once installed, start the simulation tool and select on the GUI top-left menu **File**.
 Select the *assignment.py* that you have read and completed where necessary.
 More information can be found on the [SOFA Documentation](!https://sofa-framework.github.io/doc/using-sofa/runsofa/).

 <p align='Center'> <img src="docs/imgs/logo.png" style="width:60%; height:auto;"/> </p>

+## Problems & Related Issues

+If you face any problems while doing the exercise, feel free to open an issue on the matter in this repository.

+If you receive no response within a week and cannot resolve the issue, please send a mail to the following address **fernando.labra.caso@ltu.se** with the subject **SUPPORT : Pneumatic Actuation Controller**